Information about our use of cookies and other tracking technologies

 We use the following types of cookies:

-• Strictly necessary cookies.
+- Necessary cookies.
 These are cookies that are essential for the operation and security of our Website.

-• Functionality cookies.
+- Functional cookies.
 These are used to recognize you when you return to our Website and remember the choices you make.
 This enables us to personalize our content for you and remember your preferences (for example, your choice of language or region).

-• Targeting cookies.
-These cookies record information about your visit to our Website, the pages you have visited and the links you have followed.
+- Advertising cookies.
+These cookies are used to provide you with customized advertisements based on the pages you visited previously and to analyze the effectiveness of the ad campaigns.
 We will use these cookies to make our Website and the advertising displayed on it and other sites more relevant to your interests.
-We may also share this information with third parties to help create and deliver advertising personalized to you and your interests.
+We may also disclose this information to third parties to help create and deliver personalized and targeted advertising.

 What is the difference between first and third party cookies?